The Framework for

 }

-Blade-like syntax with layouts, partials, and inheritance.
-Namespace support for modules.
+🎨 View Engine Blade-like syntax with layouts, partials, inheritance, and module namespaces.

 // Render a view with data